Upon Arrival

 Secondary Inspection

 The Secondary Inspection takes place in a separate, guarded room area where you will be asked to wait to speak individually with a more senior level CBP officer.
 In Secondary Inspection, you may be advised that you are not able to make any phone calls unless you are given permission by the officer — please follow their directions.
-U.S. laws permit the CBP officer to ask any question needed to determine your eligibility to enter the U.S., including your past travel history, financial information, information about your family members, previous travel to the U.S., what you plan to do in the future after graduating from the University of Oregon, as well as request that you provide access to your electronic devices (laptops, iPads, cellphones), email or social media accounts for review.
+U.S. laws permit the CBP officer to ask any question needed to determine your eligibility to enter the U.S., including your past travel history, financial information, information about your family members, previous travel to the U.S., what you plan to do in the future after graduating from the University of Oregon, as well as request that you provide access to your electronic devices (laptops, iPads, cellphones), email, or social media accounts for review.
 U.S. guidance indicates that no passwords or other personal information will be retained.

 While such requests are not usually made, we want to be sure that you are aware that such requests can happen.